tzConnectBerlin/que-pasa/README.md

 DATABASE_URL=postgres://newby:foobar@localhost:5433/tezos
 ```

 Running the indexer can be done in several ways.
 The least efficient is simply to run it with no arguments.
 Invoked in this way it will start from the head of the chain and work back, storing transactions directed at the contract it's been told about.
-Of course this will take a while, and you do not wish to do that.
+Of course this will take a while, and you do not wish to wait.
 In the `scripts/` directory you will find a script called `get-levels.py`, which asks Better Call Dev for the levels relevant to this contract.
 You execute the script like this:
 ```
 newby@stink:~/projects/tezos/storage2sql$ ./script/get-levels.py edo2net KT1U7Adyu5A7JWvEVSKjJEkG2He2SU1nATfq
 149127,149127,138208,138208,138201,138201,135501,135501,132390,132390,132388,132384,132383,132367,132367,132343,132343,132339,132327,132318,132318,132300,132300,132298,132285,132282,132278,132278,132262,132262,132259,132259,132242,132240,132222,132219,132219,132211,132201,132201,132091